hieule3004/category/operator.md

 ### representation
 - crazy idea: ops on X are functor from Set to X
-    - still need much thinking on properties
+    - still need more understanding of properties
-    - all sum, product, arrow type; different choice of function
+    - all product, coproduct, pair type; different choice of function
     - e.g. +, *, ^ on N are just length function

 ### 1-properties